Lionz-IT/SisOp-2025/practiceExcercise.md

   - **Example**: Web browsing.
 - **Peer-to-peer model**: All nodes can act as both clients and servers, sharing resources directly.
   - **Example**: Torrent networks.

----

-This document is formatted for clarity and readability on GitHub.
-Let me know if you need any modifications! 🚀